 National offshoring study says Nashua jobs at risk

-A study released in February says Nashua is among 28 U.S. cities most vulnerable to experiencing significant job losses over the next 10 years because of the practice of offshoring work to lower-wage countries.
+A study released Wednesday lists Nashua among 28 US cities most vulnerable to experiencing significant job losses over the next 10 years because of the practice of offshoring work to lower-wage countries.

 In “The Implications of Service Offshoring for Metropolitan Economies,” researchers at the Washington, D.C.-based Brookings Institution studied the 246 metropolitan areas in the country and found that the Nashua area was among 28 that could lose 2.6 percent or more jobs to offshoring between 2004 and 2015.

 The five most vulnerable metropolitan areas, estimated to lose between 3.1 percent and 4.3 percent of their jobs, are Boulder, Colo., Lowell, Mass., San Francisco, San Jose, Calif., and Stamford, Conn.